 At that moment, what struck us the most was not the fact that it has adorable Al Fresco seats (which we really needed that time because we had our dog with us), but the very affordable prices on the menu.
 I really wish I had taken enough pictures to prove my point, but let me just highlight a few.

-I went back to Wangfu with the hubby just last month and I couldn’t quite recover with how I loved their oyster cakes!!!
+I went back to Wangfu just last month and I couldn’t quite recover with how I loved their oyster cakes!!!
 I mean, I’ve had oyster cakes before in different restaurants, in different countries even, but this one.
 It’s THE BOMB!

 For those two times that I visited Wangfu, I never failed to order a plate of Oyster Cake.
 Both times, those babies were cooked evenly to perfection with the right amount of beans and oysters.
 (Pardon the fact that I am drooling as I write this!
 Haha)